towre676-cloud/tau-crystal-action/README.md

           working-directory: .  # repository root to measure
           out: .tau_ledger/receipt.json
       - name: verify receipt
-        run: bash verify/verify-receipt.sh .tau_ledger/receipt.json
+        run: bash verify/verify-receipt.sh \\
+               .tau_ledger/receipt.json
 ```

 ## What it records

-The receipt binds the exact Git commit, a Merkle-style tree digest over tracked files, and the digest of the wrapper that produced the run.
-Because the wrapper hash is included in the receipt, any silent edit to the action metadata or entrypoint causes the next run to fail.
+The receipt binds the commit ID, a Merkle tree over tracked files, and the digest of the wrapper that produced the run.
+Because that digest is sealed into the receipt, any silent edit to the action metadata or entrypoint breaks the chain on the next run.

 ## Outputs and verification

-The JSON receipt is plain text and ships with a pinned schema in this repository.
-A bash verifier is included so downstream jobs can recheck the receipt before deploy with no extra tools.
+The receipt is plain JSON and ships with a pinned schema in this repository.
+A bash verifier lets downstream jobs recheck it before deploy with zero extra tools.